Xhrya/SoftEngineering/README.txt

+What does the code do?
+Payments.js is the main code file that processes payment requests.
+It uses the Stripe API to process the payments, taking in the amount required for the order going through and using inputted payment information.
+In place of real credit card information, Stripe provides tokens that simulate acceptable credit cards.
+This code already checks for any missing data or duplicate payment requests.

 Before running the code, ensure that there is a table in the database present, or you can create one, called TRANSACTIONS

 - To run the code: ensure that you are root directory and type into the terminal `node ./src/paymentServer.js`